-3) Significant Concerns:
+3. Significant Concerns:

-The "Significant Concerns" box should be utilized when the CI finds the student's performance in this area to be unacceptable and places the student at risk for failing the Clinical Internship.
-"Significant Concerns" should be expressed at any time during the Clinical Internship to the student and the DCE.
+The "Significant Concerns" box should be utilized when the CI finds the student's performance in this area to be unacceptable and places the student at risk for failing the Clinical Education Experience.
+"Significant Concerns" should be expressed at any time during the Clinical Education Experience to the student and the DCE.
 "Significant Concerns" require a phone call to the DCE.
-A conference call or onsite visit will be arranged as needed with the participation of the student, CI, CCCE, and DCE.
+A conference call or onsite visit will be arranged as needed with the participation of the student, CI, SCCE, and DCE.
 Research has shown that the earlier these concerns can be addressed with the student and the DCE, the more likely a successful outcome can be achieved.
 Each "Significant Concern" will be unique, and as such, each will be addressed differently depending upon the circumstances.
 Depending upon the specific circumstances and parties involved in the expressed concern, outcomes may include, but are not limited to the following.
 The student may:

 - a.
 Receive a written or verbal warning. - b.
-Be required to complete an action plan for the Internship. - c.
+Be required to complete an action plan for the Clinical Education Experience. - c.
 Be required to remediate didactic or psychomotor material. - d.
-Be required to remediate a portion of the Clinical Internship.

-- e.
-Be required to remediate the entire Clinical Internship. - f.
+Be required to remediate a portion of the Clinical Education Experience. - e.
+Be required to remediate the entire Clinical Education Experience. - f.
 Under severe circumstances, be dismissed from the program.

-Note that some consequences may delay or negate a student's progression into subsequent clinical internships or graduation.
+Note that some consequences may delay or negate a student's progression into subsequent clinical education experience or graduation.

-4) Incongruity of the Scale to Comments/Performance:
+4. Incongruity of the Scale to Comments/Performance: